MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-service-management.md

 ## Local developer experience

-To manage the Contoso Real Estate developer experience, the monorepo has several files and folders to help the development process.
+To manage the Contoso Real Estate services, the monorepo has several files and folders to help the development process.
 Each of these has been manually configured for this project.
 You can use these as a starting point for your own projects.
 These files are:

 | File | Description |
 |--|--|